business dispute arbitration in Milledgeville, Georgia 31062

 In February 2024, Judge Matthews issued her 12-page award.
 She granted Red Cedar $25,000 for proven delivery discrepancies but denied the bulk of claimed damages related to project delays, determining that Red Cedar bore significant responsibility for scheduling inefficiencies.
 The arbitrator ordered Oakhill to pay partial restitution and Red Cedar to settle the remaining balance of the contract.

 Though neither side achieved a clean sweep victory, the arbitration ended the months-long stalemate.
 Both businesses took a financial hit but avoided costly litigation.
-For Michael Tanner and Sarah Graham, the process underscored the importance of clear contract terms and communication — lessons that would shape future deals in Milledgeville and beyond.
+For the claimant and the claimant, the process underscored the importance of clear contract terms and communication — lessons that would shape future deals in Milledgeville and beyond.